 Their forebodings prove correct when they are accidentally slaughtered after Faust orders them to be removed for the sake of further land reclamation.
 While Faust regrets their loss, he shortly after has a vision of peace and a future of progress (“To stand with free men on ground that’s free!”), and then he dies.
-Mephistopheles is cheated of Faust’s soul when angels seduce him with pederastic visions, and Faust is finally saved.
-The angels praise him and aver the principle by which he was not damned:
+Mephistopheles is cheated of Faust’s soul by angels who distract him with pederastic visions.
+Faust ascends.
+The angels praise him and aver the principle of his salvation:

 The spirit world’s most noble soul

 “Who strives and keeps on striving still,